dotmaster/node2node-socket.io/README.md

 NEW from 0.0.2!
 Now uses nodeBase to do coherent logging.

+## Events

+- reconnect-failed //emitted after all reconnection attempts failed and we are not trying to connect anymore, until manualConnect() is called
+- reconnecting
+- disconnect
+- connect

+## Methods

+- connect()
+- disconnect()
+- manualConnect() ... like connect, but resets the retry timeout and status variable first

+## Status variables

+- connected
+- connecting
+- reconnecting

+#options

+- logging: true,
+- logLevel: 'ALL'

+socket.io specific options

+- reconnect: true,
+- secure: false,
+- timeout: 25000,// if no heartbeat message is received in this time frame, we consider the client disconnected
+- resource: 'socket.io'
+- maxReconnectionAttempts: 10,
+- reconnectionDelay: 500

 ## Modifications to Socket.io

 - a static function called addTransport is exposed to the outside world to add new transports to socket.io